 Historical documents indicate there was another (Chabad) Lubavitch synagogue as well, in the West End.
 It merged with Beth Hamedrash Hagadol Beth Jacob in 1960, but their joint building was taken by the BRA in 1964 and razed in 1965.
 The Boston Synagogue is a successor and the city of Boston "making good"for the two shuls and a number of other "Shtiblach" it razed as part of the urban renewal project .

-An additional Chabad Lubavitch synagogue were established in Dorchester in 1923 on 179 Glenway St. and migrated over to Brighton, MA in 1963).
+An additional Chabad Lubavitch synagogue were established in Dorchester in 1923 on 179 Glenway St. (and migrated over to Brighton, MA in 1963).
 Alongside, in 1944 the New England Hebrew Academy was founded by the Previous Lubavitch Rebbe.

-In 1976, Rabbi Chaim and Nechama Prus was nominated by the Lubavitcher Rebbe, Rabbi Menachem Schneerson as emissaries and the regional director of Chabad in Eastern Massachusetts and established Chabad's first outreach center in Eastern Massachusetts.
+In 1976, Rabbi Chaim and Nechama Prus were sent by the Lubavitcher Rebbe, Rabbi Menachem Schneerson as emissaries to Boston and regional director of Chabad in Eastern Massachusetts.
+They established Chabad's first outreach center in Eastern Massachusetts, located in Kenmore Sq..
 Today, there are more than thirty Chabad House in Eastern Massachusetts,

 (Chabad) Lubawitz Synaguge on 8 Smith Court St. in Beacon Hill.
 Currently, the African American Heritage Museum.